jasonalshamary/hungryadmin/content/pages/resume.rst

 Shared Hosting Support - Advanced Hosting Support

-- Assisted customers by phone, email and trouble ticket within specified SLAs with a strong focus on customer service
+- Assisted customers by phone, email, and trouble ticket within specified SLAs with a strong focus on customer service

 - Identified and communicated software or networking issues leading to